-Convertible Bonds: A Hybrid Investment Offering Flexibility and Growth
+Convertible Bonds: Hybrid Securities Offering Growth Potential

 Convertible bonds are a unique financial instrument that blends the features of both bonds and stocks.
 These hybrid securities allow investors to convert their bond holdings into a predetermined number of shares of the issuing company, usually at a set price.
 This feature offers the potential for capital appreciation if the company’s stock performs well, while still providing the safety of fixed income through regular interest payments.